 Unfortunately, there is no treatment for scrapie.
-Scrapie is no different than any other livestock disease in that if proper biosecurity measures are followed, producers can limit the risk that their flock will be infected.
-There are several precautions producers can take to protect their flock from scrapie, many of which will help limit the exposure to other diseases as well.
+Scrapie is no different than any other livestock disease.
+If proper biosecurity measures are followed, producers can limit the risk their flock will be infected.
+There are several precautions producers can take to protect the flock from scrapie, many of which will help limit the exposure to other diseases as well.